 The beaches are beautiful and they have even set aside a portion to be dog friendly.
 Lifeguards can be found overseeing some of the largest beach areas and food service is available.

 Related Great Lakes Beaches Posts

-Caseville County Beach – Party and Gathering Spot – While you can’t drive on the beach you can park close enough to get a great view of sunsets or the fireworks shot off the Caseville breakwater pier in July 4th.
+Caseville County Beach – Party and Gathering Spot – While you can’t drive on the beach, you can park close enough to get a great view of sunsets or the fireworks shot off the Caseville breakwater pier on July 4th.
 During the annual Cheeseburger festival, key events such as the cardboard canoe race and the sand sculpture draw large crowds.

 Under the Radar, Michigan Visits the Thumb – The PBS Network show “Under the Radar Michigan” visited the Michigan Upper Thumb area during the summer of 2019.
 To those who love the Thumb, this has been a much-anticipated episode.
 We offer a glimpse of the highlights.

 2020 Could Set New Record Water Levels Across Great Lakes – This monthly update from the Detroit District of the Army Corps of Engineers offers current and forecasted lake water levels of Lakes Michigan-Huron.
 2020 looks to be at the cusp of setting historical records of lake levels for all the Great Lakes.
 This is affecting beaches, marinas, and homeowners along the lakeshore.